Hop on a flight tonight and wake up here tomorrow morning. Read below for practical travel advice to help you plan your trip.

 Calculate the driving distances between two places in New Zealand

 Do you still have questions you are unsure of?
 Find out more with these FAQ.

 Do I need a visa to visit New Zealand?

 Nope!
 If you’re a United States citizen, there is no visa requirement to enter the country if you are staying less than three months on your vacation.
 You’ll just need to be carrying a passport that is valid for at least three months beyond your intended departure date.
 Not a US citizen?
 See if New Zealand allows you to enter the country visa-free here.
 If you’re thinking about staying longer on a Working Holiday Visa and are between ages 18-30 years old, find more info here.

 How long does it take to get to New Zealand?

-Non-stop 12 hour flights depart Los Angeles every evening on Air New Zealand and arrive Auckland early in the morning.
+Non-stop 12 hour flights depart Los Angeles twice every night on Air New Zealand and arrive Auckland the next morning.
 Return flights depart NZ in the evening as well, so both ways are convenient for getting a good night’s sleep.

 Is it easy to get to?

 From the West Coast, it’s actually easier and quicker to fly to New Zealand than it is to go to Ireland or Italy.
 Flights to Europe often connect so the journey takes longer.
 Yes, from the East Coast it's an extra flight, but trust us, getting to NZ is worth it!
 Fun Fact: New Zealand is two hours closer than Australia.
 Surprised?

 But I thought it was 24 hours away?